FAQ

 What is a nautical chart?

-The navigator uses the chart to plot courses, ascertain positions, and view the relationship of the ship to the surrounding area.
+Navigators use charts to plot courses, determine a ship's position, and review the nature of the area along a ship's course.
 It helps the navigator avoid dangers and arrive safely at the desired destination.

 Where can I get a paper chart?